PatriciaSilva0468/StockExchangeSimulator/README.md

 - StockExchangeSimulator class

-Since there is going to only one Stock Exchange in the project with 100 investors and 100 companies, we made sure that there exists only one object of Stock Exchange.
+Since there is going to only one Stock Exchange in the project with 100 investors and 100 companies, I made sure that there exists only one object of Stock Exchange.